RobertsonRhyan/slh_lab01/README.md

 ## 2 Basic CSRF

-Cross-Site Request Forgery (CSRF) is a type of attack where an attacker crafts a malicious HTTP request and tricks a victim user into making that request to a server on which the victim is already authenticated.

 ### 2.1.
 The website is also vulnerable to an XSS but you won’t detect it with a `<script>alert(1)</script>.` How can you detect it?

 We cannot detect it using `alert();` because we don't see the result of the form submission.